Floydlang/floyd/Notes/Floyd Motherboard tech design.markdown

-# TIME

-Time-spot can say some objects, files etc are immutable.
-If this turns out to be false, the entire function (or some) will be re-executed automatically.

-Concepts: Clean room vs airlock vs real-world.

-Spurious changes to externals

-Time capsule illusion.
-XTimeCapsuleBroken

-- Insight: synchronization points between systems (state or concurrent) always breaks composition.
-Move to top of product.
-ONE super-mediator per complete server-spanning solution.

-# RUNTIME
-Passed into every function.
-Can be deducted from *this* ###

-# WORLD
+"Motherboard" - better names: app, solution, finalizer, wrapper, product, application, top-level

- better name needed for tech concept###
+"WORLD" - Better name needed for tech concept: "Snapshot", "Checkout", Git term: "staging area".
- Snapshot
- Checkout
- Git term: staging area

-The exposition between client code and the outside world.
-This includes sockets, file systems, messages, screens, UI.

-This is the ONLY way client code can connect to the outside and read / manipulate the outside world.

-# TOP-LEVEL
+# Goroutines
-The motherboard where all the bits are connected together into a real EXE / application / solution.
-- Define runtimes
-- Define clocks
-- Define optocouplers between clocks
-- Define memories
-- Define the world

-Non-composable.
-Has side effects
-Real-world performance decisions, profiling, optimizations, caching etc.
-Names: motherboard, app, solution, finalizer, wrapper

-######################
+A goroutine is a lightweight thread managed by the Go runtime.

+go f(x, y, z)
+starts a new goroutine running

+f(x, y, z)
+The evaluation of f, x, y, and z happens in the current goroutine and the execution of f happens in the new goroutine.

+Goroutines run in the same address space, so access to shared memory must be synchronized.
+The sync package provides useful primitives, although you won't need them much in Go as there are other primitives.
+(See the next slide.)

+< 1/11 > goroutines.go Syntax

+select {
+	case v: <-ch1
+}

+??? seq vs channels?
+Is there a way to make pure code that reads from channels?
+Iterator / generator vs channel?
+Use for

+Find good Coroutine library!!!

 - Copy Go channels for our optocoupler?
 Clojure Core.Async?
 Allocate "channel" live?

 # INSIGHTS

-- **PRINCIPLE**: Each top-level function introduces an implicit transactions.
-All pure and unpure functions runs inside this transaction.
-Top-level function needs to commit or rollback the transaction.
-A single top-level function always represents exactly _one_ transaction.
-Use two different top-level functions if you need two simultaneous transactions.
-- PRINCIPLE: All parallell transactions are run as if they were run by separate hardware processor.
-It doesn't matter if they are called from different GUI event handlers (and only one actually runs at a time) or from different threads or async callbacks or other mechanisms.
+- Insight: synchronization points between systems (state or concurrent) always breaks composition.
+Move to top of product.
+ONE super-mediator per complete server-spanning solution.

+# CLOCK
+A clock represents a series of discrete time increments / transformations.
+The output is always an immutable value.
+If you want concurrency you need to have several clocks, each running at their own rate.

+Clocks is how mutatation / memory is handled in the motherboard.

+A clock has one or more inputs and ONE output.
+The motherboard defines when the clock is advanced.
+At this moment, all its inputs are frozen and it's clock-function is called.
+This function is referenctial transparent.
+When the clock function is done it returns the result, which is stored in a log of all outputs.
+The previous output of a clock-function is always passed in as first argument to the clock-function the next time.

+		"clock": {
+			"name": "ui_clock",
+			"inputs": [
+			]
+			"clock-function": "ui_clock_function"
+			"layout": {		"x": 48, "y": 16 }
+		}

+??? add info about blocking on external event (blocking on reply from socket?).

+Your motherboard uses a list of expressions to trigger a clock advancement, like

+		ui_clock_function:
+			menu_selection_optocoupler: ui_clock_function.log += ui_clock_function(prev_clock)
+			mouse_input_optocoupler: ui_clock_function.log += ui_clock_function(prev_clock)
+			timeout(60.0) : ui_clock_function.log += ui_clock_function(prev_clock)

+???
+Replace this with a my_ui_process() that can contain a sequence of stuff and several blockings.
+No need to have clock.

+		var my_socket = socket()
+		void my_ui_process(){
+			wait:
+				my_socket: ui_clock_function.log += ui_clock_function(prev_clock)
+				menu_selection_optocoupler: ui_clock_function.log += ui_clock_function(prev_clock)
+				mouse_input_optocoupler: ui_clock_function.log += ui_clock_function(prev_clock)
+				timeout(60.0) : ui_clock_function.log += ui_clock_function(prev_clock)

+			do something else..
+			wait:
+				sdfsd
+		}

+# OPTOCOUPLERS

+"optocoupler": {
+	"writer": "socket_clock",
+	"reader": "command_line_clock"
+}
+There is no way for a clock to access that from another clock-function - they run in their own sandbox.

+Optocouplers lets you send a value between two clocks, even though they run in different speed.
+An optocoupler is similar to a Golang channel.
+You can make your clock block / wait on a new value appearing.

+Also
+- Block until next time writer store value.
+- Sample the latest value in the optocoupler, don't block.
+- Sample queue of all values since last read.
+Notice that the value can be a huge struct with all app state or just a message or a UI event etc.

+Notice: pure functions cannot access optocouplers themselves.
+They would not be referential transparent.

 # PROBLEM 2 - DIFF AND MERGE EFFICIENTLY
+Solve externals support by calculating a new snapshot of its state, then diff.
+Diffing becomes central.

+??? todo
 - diff - merge

-# PROBLEM 3 - - mutation, clocks, threads, externals.
+# PROBLEM 3 - mutation, clocks, externals
 Top level, no statements allowed

-# PROBLEM 4 -- Do externals by calculating a new snapshot of its state, then diff.
-Diffing becomes central.

-???
-World, ref trans, externals, runtimes, diff
-???
-Hide blocking, async, futures, completions

-# MUTATION STRATEGIES

-Here I try to catalogue different approaches to allowing you to write functions that are pure but allow affecting the world in some respect.
-The idea is to make a toolbox of well-known strategies either for A) use in client programs or (B) building into the language so client programs don't need to use them.

-A) __LOCAL AND MERGE__.
+# PROBLEM 4 - Monad problem
+Practical Pure code vs top-level.
+The bulk of the code should be pure.
+How to make it simple to write pure code that in the end affects the world.
+No monads.
+Let pure code do more work directly = easier to code.

+# PROBLEM 4 - SOLUTION Z - MONADS

+Sucks.

+# PROBLEM 4 - SOLUTION A - RUNTIME AND MERGE
 Perform mutating changes in local copy, then merge to external when committing.
 The commit needs to be done by top-level inside a transaction.
 Like React.
 Like Git.
-If commit fails, rollback top-level function simulation.
+If commit comflicts, top-level can chose to merge, rollback or ignore error, overwrite etc.
 	PRO: Composable.
 	PRO: Main work cannot fail.
 	PRO: Testable.
 	PRO: No motion blur.
 	PRO: No intermediate results ever observable by any client.

 	CON: Must be able to simulate all results - won't work for talking to server for example.
 	CON: Must have a copy of the state to start with.
 	CON: Cannot load additional data.
 	CON: Can cause merge conflicts if other code changes the same data.

-Needs to be composed with functions higher up in callstack if part of grander transaction.

 		dom_copy make_lots_of_changes(dom_copy d){
 			a = d.insert_div(0);